• Skip to primary navigation

 Multi-Cloud Support Enhancements

 Adobe, like a benevolent wizard heeding the call of its adventurers, long ago granted developers their wish by weaving multi-cloud support into the very tapestry of ColdFusion.
-With each passing year, it made incremental improvements to these tools, crafting them like fine elven blades, ever sharper and more effective.
+With each passing year, incremental improvements were made to these tools, crafting them like fine elven blades that were ever sharper and more effective.

-Then, in the year 2023, the enchantment of multi-cloud support has been further refined.
-Uniformity in authentication processes across the great cloud realms—AWS, Azure, and Google—has been achieved.
+Then, in 2023, the enchantment of multi-cloud support was further refined.
+Uniformity in authentication processes across the great cloud realms—AWS, Azure, and Google—was achieved.
 This ensures that managing deployments across these diverse platforms becomes as straightforward as following the clear path through Rivendell, freeing developers from the tangles of cloud-specific complexities.

 “You can use the same tags and nomenclature across all three clouds to handle storage, messaging, and other services,” Takata said in the CF Alive podcast (check out part two below).